 This formula comes from a Hubpages contributor (“mamatron”) and is specifically formulated for cleaning laminate flooring (Pergo, etc.).
-It seems like a clever combination of a few popular DIY floor cleaning ingredients, and it requires no bucket or rinsing.
+It looks like a clever combination of a few popular DIY floor cleaning ingredients, and requires no bucket or rinsing.

 While this cleaner and application seemed to give my laminate floor a slight sheen and glow, without streaks or spots, the cleaning performance was marginal, and the small amount of liquid on the surface (as opposed to mopping or sponging) meant it was less effective on really dirty areas.
 Having to wait for a few minutes between spraying and wiping was inconvenient and required cleaning the floor in stages rather than all in one go.
 That said, people who don’t have old, beat-up, low quality laminate (like I do) might have different results.

 Sprinkle Borax on a damp sponge, wipe floor to remove stains and dirt, then rinse with water.

 This application comes directly from a box of Borax (the “all natural laundry booster”).
 IMPORTANT: Since this article was originally written, the safety of borax has come into question, so proceed at your own risk.